Our2020View/Our2020View.github.io/backupcamera.md

 After close to two years of backing into some pretty crazy places to go camping, both my wife (human backup camera) and I agreed that things would be safer if we had a camera.
 So, I steadied my nerves, and got into this project.

-I’ve decided to write this camera replacement up, as there were a number of things I learnt that I really wish I’d known about in advance.
+I’ve decided to document this camera replacement, as there were a number of things I learnt that I really wish I’d known about in advance.
 There is a better way to do this, so there are some considerations that might be helpful before you start this one.
 At any rate, here is how it all unfolded:

 After you remove the camera fairing, eventually remove the camera from the support bracket, and then clean out the caulking from the wall, here is what you are left with.